qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

         room_name = link_element.text.strip()
 ```

-Each group is identified with having 7 elements.
+Each group, indicating one room type, is identified with having 7 consecutive elements.
 The room name can be extracted by searching through the first element where name of room is located between <a class="hyperlink-default floorplan-link" ...> & <a>.

 ```
         # this is the name of my desired 1b room; you can add more names or modify the if statement for your own intention